 Duly designated observers from the flag member shall collect information from bottom fishing vessels operating in the western part of the Convention Area.
 Observers shall collect data in accordance with Annex 5.
 Each Member of the Commission shall submit the reports to the Secretariat in accordance with Annex 4.
 The Secretariat shall compile this information on an annual basis and make it available to the Members of the Commission.

-Control of bottom fishing vessels
+Vessel Monitoring System

-To strengthen its control over bottom fishing vessels flying its flag, each Member of the Commission shall ensure that all such vessels operating in the western part of the Convention Area be equipped with an operational vessel monitoring system.
+9. To strengthen its control over bottom fishing vessels flying its flag, each Member of the Commission shall ensure that all such vessels operating in the western part of the Convention Area be equipped with an operational vessel monitoring system.

 Observers

-All vessels authorized to bottom fishing in the western part of the Convention Area shall carry an observer on board.
+10. Members shall ensure that all vessels authorized to bottom fish in the western part of the Convention Area shall carry an observer on board.
+Members shall ensure that observers are independent, impartial, and qualified to fulfill the requirements of this measure and to enhance data collection.
+An observer is deemed to be independent, impartial, and qualified if the observer:

+(a) is deployed from a Commission Member’s, or Cooperating non-Contracting Party’s, national observer program, and familiar with NPFC fisheries resources, fishing activities, and CMMs;

+(b) is neither part of the crew, nor has any employment or family relationship to the ownership or operator of the fishing vessel; and

+(c) does not have any shared business interests with the owner or operator of the fishing vessel.

+An observer shall be provisioned, accommodated, and provided safe working conditions and access to independent communications by the receiving vessel in accordance with the Commission requirements and the Member’s domestic laws and regulations.

 Annex 1